AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-video360/c-html5-aem-video360-customizingviewer/r-html5-aem-video360-customize-iconeffect.md

  </tbody>
 </table>

-Icon effect supports the `state` attribute selector. `state="play"` is used when the video is paused in the middle of playback, and `state="replay"` is used when the play head is in the end of the stream.
+Icon effect supports the `state` attribute selector.
+The attribute selector `state="play"` is used when the video is paused in the middle of playback, and `state="replay"` is used when the play head is in the end of the stream.

 **Example** - Setup a 100 x 100 pixel play icon.